ICAMS/Kanapy/README.rst

 About
 -------
 The name kanapy is derived from the sanskrit word káṇa_ meaning particle.
 It is primarily developed at the `Interdisciplinary Center for Advanced Materials Simulation (ICAMS), Ruhr-University Bochum - Germany <http://www.icams.de/content/>`__.
-Our goal is to build a complete synthetic microstructure generation tool for reasearch and industry use.
+Our goal is to build a complete synthetic microstructure generation tool for research and industry use.

 .. _káṇa: https://en.wiktionary.org/wiki/%E0%A4%95%E0%A4%A3